edeprince3/pdaggerq/README.md

 <a name="spin"></a>

-#### fully_contracted_with_spin:

-returns strings involving no creation / annihilation operators.
-Terms are spin integrated to eliminate non-spin-conserving terms, given a dictionary of spins for non-summed labels.
+Terms could be spin integrated to eliminate non-spin-conserving terms by passing a dictionary of spins for non-summed labels to this function.
+If there are no non-summed labels, then an empty dictionary would suffice.

 ```
 spin_labels = {